James Atoe

-James Atoe (born October 1, 1991) is an American football offensive lineman who is currently a free agent.
+James Atoe (born October 1, 1991) is an American former professional football offensive lineman.
 He played college football at University of Washington and attended The Dalles High School in The Dalles, Oregon.
-He has also been a member of the Colorado Crush and the Spokane Empire.
+He was a member of the Colorado Crush, Spokane Empire, and Washington Valor.

 College career

 Atoe played for the Washington Huskies from 2010 to 2014.
 He was the team's starter his final year and helped the Huskies to 31 wins.
 He played in 43 games during his career including 13 starts at guard and 7 at tackle.

 College statistics

 Professional career

 Atoe was invited to the Seattle Seahawks rookie mini-camp as an undrafted free agent, but was not offered a contract.
-After being cut by the Seahawks, Atoe was invited to play for the United States national American football team.
+After his tryout with the Seahawks, Atoe was invited to play for the United States national American football team.
 Atoe helped the United States win the 2015 IFAF World Championship, and was named to the All-Tournament team.